HelioMartin/HMStackView/README.md

 ## Usage

-## To run the example project, clone the repo, and run `pod install` from the Example directory first.

 Add the below reference to the @interface method in the header file(.h)
 ```ObjC
 @property (nonatomic, strong) IBOutlet HMStackView *stackView;